yegor256/blog/_drafts/corners.md

 tags: mgmt agile
 description:
-  When a task you're working on is too big or you simply don't want to do it, you cut corders; here is how you do it professionally
+  When a task you're working on is too big or you simply don't want to do it, you cut corders; here is how you can do it professionally.
 keywords:
   - agile task management
   - agile task management open source